small things that help you notice something

 It was Scout Unit 7, later, standing in the small garden while the light went the particular colour it goes in English evenings, that something shifted.

 It had been trying, since arrival, to locate the seam.
 The place where the performance ended and the real situation began.
+The coordination.
+The strategy.
+Something that would make sense of the coherent incoherence of it all.

 And it understood, quietly, in the way that understanding sometimes arrives not as revelation but as the removal of a question, that there was no seam.